The style of music I play and / or work in is not western classical music. Is the programme for me?

 Do I need to attend the residential learning week?

 Yes.
 Attendance at the residential learning week is an essential part of your studies.
 Students should attend for the full period of the residential, which leads to a performance and includes support for assignments.
-The absence of individuals may disadvantage other students or impact on assessment results.
 We recognize, however, that some personal circumstances may prevent this from being possible.
 Where this is the case, please inform us.

 I will be unable to attend the residential learning week for reasons of poor health, disability or other personal circumstances.
 Can I join the course?